Brooklyn Museum | Ethnographic UX Research

 Enhancing planning visits

-Make quick and easy for visitors to plan their visits
+Make it quick and easy for visitors to plan their visits

-There is certain anxiety before going to the museum
+There is a certain anxiety before going to the museum

-Preference on allocating time to certain exhibitions rather than briefly observing everything at the museum
+Preference for allocating time to certain exhibitions rather than briefly observing everything at the museum

 Understanding the museum' map beforehand